melissawm/acquire-docs/docs/PythonAPI.md

 # API Reference

-Information on the classes in Acquire-python along with the attributes and methods associated with them.
+Information on the classes in `acquire-imaging` along with the attributes and methods associated with them.

 ## Class `AvailableData`